weidai11/cryptopp/Readme.txt

   * The Crypto++ GitHub repository allows you to view the latest (unreleased) Crypto++ source code via the Linux kernel's git beginning around June 2015.
-    Its also serves as an incubator to nuture and grow the library.
+    Its also serves as an incubator to nurture and grow the library.
   * The former Crypto++ SourceForge repository allows you to view the Crypto++ source code via Apache's subversion until about July 2015.
 At that time, SourceForge had infrastructure problems and a cutover to GutHub was performed.